top of page

 Now is the time to put the lids and rings on the light fixture.
 I put all the lids inside the rings and placed them over the sockets using the shade ring to hold them in place.

 Now that I had all the basics, I needed to make the colors match.
 I had wanted a lighter color anyway, so this was a good step for me.
 (A lot of times you can find nice fixtures in an unpopular color for good prices.)
 I used Krylon Supermax in hammered brown spray paint.
 Usually, I spray paint outside.
 If you spray inside, you should be sure to have good ventilation and cover any close surfaces to protect from overspray.
 Clean all surfaces of the fixture.
 Shake the paint can well before you start.
-Spray from multiple different angles to be sure you obtain full overage.
+Spray from multiple different angles to be sure you obtain full coverage.
 Do not spray any one spot too long or it will begin to pool and run.

 After the paint has dried, screw in your light bulbs.
 Next, place the jars over the light bulbs and screw them onto the rings making the jars all face the direction you want.